-Of course this port of thing could not go on Of course this sort of thing could not go on long without creating a great talk, and the poor woman was finally obliged to give up all other employment for that of a public moditum.
-So she began with weakly circles, which were changed to semi-weekly ones, and so have continued to the present time.
-This brings us to a consideration of our third point, viz ...
-Whether the manifestations are subject to periodicity, which from my personal observation I can answer in the negative.
-The testimony of all the kundred persons with whom I have talked about the case confirms my own conclusion that the phenomena occur at one time as well as another, except that the pres ence of certain persons seems to destroy the conditions most effectually.
-Prof. Wagner re-marks upon the same circumstance in his high-ly interesting and scientific report of the Bredif scauces of last winter, a translation of which has recently been published in the Specifical Sciencist, of Boston; Prof. Tyndall auseringly alludes to it in his letter to the London Disaliudas to it in his letter to the London Dis-lectical Society, and a very wall-known Profes-sor of Philology in an English university who has given great attention to the subject writes me in a letter just receives, that he has known of the phenomical of a most premising circle being completely stopped by the more entrance into the house, and even into the room, of a person antagonistic to the experiments, and that Crookes had sold him that Florence Cook that Orockes and sold him that Florense Cook had been spoiled for a sende by merely brushing against the people she smoothtered, in a stroll down Regent birect.
-The fact is that our conceiled selsatists do not yet know the A. B. C of psychology, and if we desire knowledge we state dig it out for ourselves; they are too busy with their bags and tailpoles to give attention to so trifling a subject as the psychology powers of room.
+Of course this sort of thing could not go on Of course this sort of thing could not go on long without creating a great talk, and the poor woman was flashly obliged to give up all other employment for that of a public medium.
+So she began with weekly direles, which were changed to semi-weekly ones, and so have continued to the present time.
+This brings us to a consideration of our third point, viz.: Whether the manifestations are subject to periodicity, which from my personal observation I can asswer in the negative.
+The testimony of all the hundred persons with whom I have talked about the case confirms my own conclusion that the phenomena occur at one to periodicity, which from my personal observation I can assee in the negative.
+The testimony of all the hundred persons with whom I have talked about the case confirms my own conclusion that the phenomena occur at one time as well as another, except that the presence of certain persons seems to destroy the conditions most effectually.
+Prof. Wagner remarks upon the same circumstance in his highly interesting and ectonitific report of the Bredit seances of last winter, a translation of which has recently been published in the Spiritual Sciences, of Boston; Prof. Tyndall amagingly allides to it in his letter to the London Dialectical Sciency and a very well-known Professor of Philology in an English university who has given great attention to the subject writes me.
+In a letter just received, that he has known of the phenomena of a most presentating circle being completely stoped by the mure entrance into the house, one were late the room, of a person anisqualitie to the experiments, and that Crookes had been spouled for a ceance by merely brashing against the people she encountered in a stroll down Request street.
+The fact is that our concelled celanties do not yet know the A. B. O of psychology, and iff we desire knowledge we must dig it out for concelled ectanties do not yet know the A. B. O of psychology, and iff we desire knowledge we must dig it out for concelled celanties of not yet know the A. B. O of psychology, and iff we desire knowledge we must dig it out for concelled celanties of the psychology of the property of the psychology of the psycho brought by the invisibles in compliance with my secret request, and since identified by the lady as the bird which suddenly disappeared from the eage some day previously.